nigelbayliss/optimizer-examples/sql_analysis_report/README.md

 See the spool (LST) files for example output.

+There is a [blog post](https://blogs.oracle.com/optimizer/post/sql-analysis-report-in-23c-free) on this topic.

 ### DISCLAIMER:
 - These scripts are provided for educational purposes only.
 - They are NOT supported by Oracle World Wide Technical Support.